-- Every participant in this call has multiple charges for identical services. - Beware of catchy phrases like "you can't discriminate." - Inconsistent pricing for services isn't "illegal", but it may have collateral consequences.
+- Absolutely.
+Every organization has multiple charges for identical services. - Beware of catchy phrases like "you can't discriminate." - Inconsistent pricing for services isn't inherently "illegal," but there are collateral consequences, including claims of fraud.

 Can I Have Different Prices For Different Patients?